 Formed in 2010, WIC’s shareholders are the five irrigation schemes and a society of individual irrigators that take water from Lake Waitaki, the Lower Waitaki River (or its tributaries or connected groundwater) and use that water to irrigate land downstream of the Waitaki Dam.

 Morven, Glenavy, Ikawai Irrigation Company

-MGI incorporates one of the oldest schemes in the area – the Redcliffs irrigation scheme was built by the government of the day in the 1930s.
-This scheme was later merged with the Morven, Glenavy, Ikawai scheme (which was built in the 1970s).
-The MGI company was formed and it then purchased both schemes from the Crown in the mid-1980s.
-Bells Pond is the scheme’s settling pond which has been recognized as a regional significant wetland.
-MGI has a comprehensive audited self-management system, and the scheme also seeks to improve environmental values in its command area by augmenting flows in the Waihao River, which flows into the Wainono Lagoon.
+It incorporates one of the oldest schemes in the area – the Redcliffs irrigation scheme was built by the government of the day in the 1930s.
+This scheme was later merged with the Morven, Glenavy, Ikawai scheme (which was built in the 1970s) when MGI was formed and then purchased both schemes from the Crown in the mid-1980s.
+Bells Pond is the scheme’s settling pond which has been recognized as a regionally significant wetland.
+MGI has been undertaking comprehensive environmental farm planning for several years as part of its environmental farm plans.
+The recently commissioned Waihao Downs Irrigation scheme is a subsidiary of the Company.
+The scheme also seeks to improve environmental values in its command area by augmenting flows in the Waihao River, which flows into the Wainono Lagoon

 North Otago Irrigation Company